Euphemian Literary Society: Society hall

 The first floor was used as the library and the second floor was the meeting room.

-When Erskine reopened its doors in 1865, there were not enough students to support both societies.
-Therefore, they were consolidated into one society call the Adelphian Society.
-Meetings alternated between Euphemian and Philomathean Halls.
-This arrangement continued until about 1867.
-This is the first date after the War that the Euphemians list a graduate.

 In 1895, Euphemian Hall began to show structural problems.
 A vestibule was added to the front of the building at the cost of twelve hundred dollars.
 This helped support the building somewhat, but it continued to decay.
-The June 1910 Erskine Board Minutes state that board had considered acquiring Euphemian Hall as a chapel but decided not to because it had been "condemned as unsafe".
+The June 1910 Erskine Board Minutes state that the board had considered acquiring Euphemian Hall as a chapel but decided not to because it had been "condemned as unsafe".
 On May 12, 1911, the Euphemian minutes read: "This was completed and on account of the cracking of the walls society adjourned without roll call."
 This was the last meeting in the old Euphemian Hall.
-The November 1911 Erskine Board minutes state that the building site would be transferred from the Erskine Board of Trustees to the Euphemian Board of Trustees so that they may secure financing of the building.
+The November 1911 Erskine Board minutes state that the building site would be transferred from the Erskine Board of Trustees to the Euphemian Board of Trustees so that they may secure financing for the building.
 Once this was completed, the property was to revert to the college.
-The school did not give up the idea of acquiring old Euphemian Hall.
+The school did not give up the idea of acquiring the old Euphemian Hall.
 The March 1912 board minutes state that the president presented the matter of purchasing Euphemian Hall for the use of the YMCA.

 J. H. Casey designed the new Euphemian Hall, and Judge John Hearst Miller of Alabama and Erskine President James Strong Moffatt contributed most of the money to build the new Hall.
-It consisted of an auditorium measuring forty feet eight inches by thirty-two feet eight inches, two small offices, and a vestibule.
+It consisted of an auditorium measuring forty-feet-eight inches by thirty-two feet eight inches, two small offices, and a vestibule.
 The interior walls were to be plastered with a "burlap on plaster wainscot".
 The building was to have a gas chandelier with two matching fixtures on each wall.
 Two gas lamps were to be placed on the front steps.
 The society was to purchase them and the contractor would provide the gas connections.
 The building was to be placed next to Philomathean Hall.
-This would have made all the building on the Erskine campus arranged in an ell shape.
+This would have made all the buildings on the Erskine campus arranged in an ell shape.
 Professor Reid protested this at the March 1912 board meeting.
 He claimed that this was against the wishes of the Philomathean alumni and members.
-The board came back that afternoon with the recommendation that the new hall be built on the site of the old hall or on some other site of that side of campus.
+The board came back that afternoon with the recommendation that the new hall be built on the site of the old hall or on some other site on that side of campus.
 The building was dedicated during commencement on June 2, 1913.
 Ira B. Jones, Dr. G. G. Parkinson, and Rev. John Simpson spoke.